openbmc/openbmc-test-automation/CONTRIBUTING.md

     -   hosts

-        When a variable is intended to contain **either** an IP address **or** a host name (either long or short), please give it a suffix of "_host".
+        When a variable is intended to contain **either** an IP address **or** a host name (whether long or short), please give it a suffix of "_host".

         Examples:
         ```